 - Check whether the user can buy the plan successfully after email verification.

-- Check invoice generated on the purchase of a plan is accessible to the user or not.
-Sent in email or shown on Dashboard.
+- Check if the invoice generated on the purchase of a plan is accessible to the user.
+Sent in email or shown on the Dashboard.

 - Check whether users can download an invoice or not.

 - Check whether an invoice is sent to the user’s registered email on the purchasing plan.

 - Check the user login with social links to purchase the plan.

 - Check the plan assigned to the user is the same one selected by the user.